okikio/native/docs/native/index.md

 ## Usage

 By default `@okikio/native` is very open ended in how you use it.
-You first create a new App, and then add Services, the App is the boss of the operation, while Services are workers that accomplish specific tasks.
+You first create a new `App`, and then add `Services`, the `App` is the boss of the operation, while `Services` are workers that accomplish specific tasks.

 For example,